AdityaKompella6/AdityaKompella6.github.io/_posts/2024-03-13-CUDABlogPost.md

 Here is the algorithm in my own words:
 1. Compute all possible next moves(Where/What block you will place)
 2. For each next state of the game, compute features for that state.
-3. Weight each feature by a weight $w_i$ and sum them up to get a value for the possible next states.
+3. Weight each feature by a weight $w_i \$ and sum them up to get a value for the possible next states.
 4. Choose the action that takes you to the state with the largest value.
 5. Repeat